lazypic/keep/README.md

-# keep
+# Keep

-keep organize your code!
+Keep organize your code!

-keep downloads any source code into your `$KEEPPATH`.
+Keep downloads any source code into your `$KEEPPATH`.

 It's inspired by $GOPATH.
 And you can also set `$KEEPPATH` to `$GOPATH/src`.

 ## Setup Environment

-keep needs an environment that is independant of host.
+Keep needs an environment that is independant of host.

 ```
-KEEPPATH # where keep will use as root for it's cloned repositories.
+KEEPPATH # where Keep will use as root for it's cloned repositories.
 ```

 If `$KEEPPATH` is not set, `$HOME/src` will be used by default.

-keep also needs to be set host specific Environments.
+Keep also needs to be set host specific Environments.

 ## Usage